Dive sites Menorca: So much to explore!

 Santa Clara wreck

-On the 20th of April 1983 the fishing vessel Santa Clara suffered an engine failure 45 miles to the northeast of Menorca during a severe storm.
-While a rescue effort was organised, the crew of the Clara presumably dumped contraband tobacco overboard.
-She was later towed to Mahon harbour where her crew simply disappeared.
-After remaining at the naval base in Mahon for some years, she was finally towed out to sea and scuttled by the Spanish Navy in July 1988.
-For 9 years, the Santa rested undisturbed, until she was rediscovered in 1997.
-The Santa found her last resting place at 47 metres in front of Punta de Rafalet.
+On 20 April 1983, the fishing vessel Santa Clara suffered an engine failure 45 nautical miles northeast of Menorca during a heavy storm.
+While a rescue operation was being organised, the crew of the Clara presumably dumped contraband tobacco overboard.
+She was later towed to the port of Mahon, where her crew simply disappeared.
+After spending several years at the naval base in Mahon, the Santa Clara was sunk by the Spanish navy in July 1988.
+She lay undisturbed for 9 years resting at a depth of 47 metres off Punta de Rafalet until she was rediscovered in 1997.

-The wreck lies upright on a sandy bottom and is in good state, forming an artificial reef.
-The wheelhouse is at 41 metres and the forward mast at 35 metres.
-A perfect dive for technical divers.
-We schedule this dive upon request in corporation with one of our partner dive centres.
+The wreck lies upright on a sandy bottom, forming an artificial reef.
+The wheelhouse is at 41 metres and the forward mast at 35 metres depth.
+We plan this dive on request and in cooperation with one of our partner dive centres.

 Scroll to Top